 These mini cinnamon roll cheesecakes are very innovative.
 The taste of cinnamon rolls and cheesecake all in one, the delicious frosting, and all with only one gram of net carbs.
 A simply unbeatable combination.

 Fudge is a rich dessert option, but it is unfortunately also loaded with sugar.
-This keto adaptation tastes just like the real thing, but contains only four ingredients, and has less than one gram of net carbohydrates.
+This keto adaptation tastes just like the real thing, but contains only four ingredients, and has less than one gram of net carbs.

 If you love soft serve ice cream and milkshakes, this keto take on both will be deeply satisfying for you.
 Perfect for any time you feel a carb craving coming on.

 Possibly the most decadent entry on the entire list, this aptly named dessert tastes like it has far more sugar in it that it actually does.
-With only 5 grams of net carbohydrates, you can indulge all day long, if desired.
+With only 5 grams of net carbohydrates, you can indulge all day long if desired.

 This is another decadent recipe, with the taste of cinnamon buns combined with the taste of fat bombs.
-While this recipe may look unhealthy, the truth is, it will provide you with a huge dose of much-needed brain fuel – when following a keto protocol.
+While this recipe may look unhealthy, the truth is, it will provide you with a huge dose of much-needed brain fuel for when following a keto protocol.

 A classic childhood favorite, this keto replacement for peppermint patties hits all the right notes.
 These patties are sweet, chocolatey, and only contain 2 grams of net carbohydrates per serving.

 It’s pretty incredible that you can create keto-friendly ice cream with just four ingredients.
-Try mixing in some sugar-free chocolate chips and mint flavor, to add another flavor to try.
+Try mixing in some sugar-free chocolate chips and mint flavor to add another flavor to try.

 Our friends at Perfect Keto came up with this delicious recipe, and they did not disappoint.
 In just two minutes, you can have a rich keto cake – all made inside a mug.